fridaysystems/inventory-presser/readme.txt

 This plugin is free and open source.
 Free and paid add-ons and services are available at https://inventorypresser.com/.

 = Does it decode VINs? =
 Not for free.
 We have a VIN decoder add-on available at https://inventorypresser.com/.
-If you know of a free VIN decoder that allows many automated, public queries, please show us.
+If you know of a free VIN decoder that allows many automated queries, please show us.

 = Can I import my inventory into this system with a bulk feed? = Yes.
 The way we do it is with the [WordPress REST API](https://developer.wordpress.org/rest-api/).
 Vehicles in Inventory Presser are stored in a custom post type using meta fields, taxonomy terms, and photo attachments, and many CSV/spreadsheet importer plugins work with custom post types.
 Our first importer was based on a fork of the XML-based [WordPress Importer](https://wordpress.org/plugins/wordpress-importer/).
 If imports sound challenging, Friday Systems (that's us) feeds many sites running this plugin, and it may be easier to feed there and let Friday Systems handle the last leg.